SharadaSowmya14/spring-spark-k-anonymity/README.md

 # Spring-Spark-K-Anonymity
-This repository contains Spring-boot application with services exposed to generate and anonymize data sets in a disrtibuted manner.
+This repository contains a Spring-boot application with services exposed to generate and anonymize data sets in a distributed manner.

 ## Description
-Implements K-Anonymization in disrtibuted manner using:
+Implements K-Anonymization in a distributed manner using:
 - Apache Spark for partitioning and merging of data set.
 - Executor Service for asynchronous anonymization of partitions.
 - ARX library for applying K-Anonymization on partitioned data set.